Skip to main content

 warning

 The createPresignedUrl must be implemented server-side in a secure part of your web application's code.
 Implementing the API client-side will create a security vulnerability.
+Hex customers are responsible for implementing Hex signed embedding securely (with or without row-level security) and ensuring users viewing embedded apps are authorized to do so.

 Set the TOKEN key equal to the workspace token you generated in the step above.

-Set the PROJECT_ID key equal to the project id associated with your app.
+Set the PROJECT_ID key equalto the project id associated with your app.
 You can find the project id in the Variables sidebar of the Hex project.

 In the request body: